mcheang20/mcheang20.github.io/_portfolio/metriks.md

 ## Problems and Challenges

-Designing and building an API from scratch poses some challenges.
+Designing and building an API from scratch posed some challenges.
 The biggest issue would be the management and communication of data between the server-side and the client-side.

 <div class="col-all">
   <dl>